 Start by creating a list of all of your accomplishments from the past year, whether they are big or small.
 Think of this like a reverse bucket list.
-This exercise will help you to appreciate what you’ve already accomplished, and help you to remember how far you’ve come so far.
-Start from January and work your way through each month, sometimes looking though your photos, social media, journal or planner can help you to remember.
+This exercise will help you to appreciate what you’ve already accomplished and help you to remember how far you’ve come so far.
+Start from January and work your way through each month, sometimes looking through your photos, social media, journal or planner can help you to remember.

 2. Create a list of lessons learned

-Another great way to prepare yourself for the new year is to create a list lessons you’ve learned from the year that’s been.
+Another great way to prepare yourself for the new year is to create a list of lessons you’ve learned from the year that’s been.
 Again, start from January and work your way through each month and take a look through your social media and your planner to refresh your memory.

 3. Get yourself a new planner

 If you’re a stationery lover, then the new year also means a new planner.
-I like to use the Positivity Planner every month as the structure and style of the planner helps you to set goals, create new habits and reflect at the end of every month.
+I like to use the Positivity Planner every month as the structure and style of the planner help you to set goals, create new habits and reflect at the end of every month.
 Setting a goal at the start of a new year is great, but keeping on track with those goals every month is where you will see the real difference.

 Are you holding any grudges right now?
 When you hold a grudge against someone, you are also hurting yourself.
 Wipe the slate clean and end the year by forgiving others.
 To forgive others you don’t necessarily need to announce to them or to anyone else that you forgive them, you simply need to let go of your grudge, because holding a grudge does not do well for your well-being.